Microbiome-Revolution/Data-standard/README.md

 ### Data Principles

 **The person responsible for formatting the data and metadata in an appropriately reproducible manner is the one collecting it.** Fundamentally, they are the best to explain the biological meaningfulness of their data and methods, and produce understandable documentation.
-This repository is set up using GitHub LFS to store the Microbiome Green Revolution's data and associated metadata.

-The data consists of the outputs from field observations or laboratory experiments that have been organised into a readable and accessible format.
-The primary goal of this repository is to keep well documented and compact data, avoiding redundant and duplicated files, using version control.
+This repository is set up using GitHub LFS to store the Microbiome Green Revolution's data and associated metadata, with a primary goal being to keep well documented and compact data, avoiding redundant and duplicated files, using version control.

 Data consists of the outputs of a field observation or a laboratory instrument formatted into a accessible file rather than direct outputs.
 This is primarily because of the nature of the project requiring a large amount of data to be spread across an interdisciplinary team, requiring immediate access to usable data.
 It includes:
 - Quantitative data recorded in a laboratory notebook (e.g. a series of plant heights), transcribed into a spreadsheet